Existence of a unique, nondegenerate solution to parametrized systems of generalized polynomial equations

-In this work, we study the polynomial equations~\eqref{eq:system}, building on recent results by M\"uller and Regensburger~\cite{MuellerRegensburger2023a,MuellerRegensburger2023b}, which allow us to rewrite polynomial systems in terms of geometric objects, such as the {\em coefficient polytope} and the {\em monomial dependency subspace}.
-In particular, positive solutions to parametrized systems of \underline{polynomial} equations (and even inequalities) are in bijection with solutions to \underline{binomial} equations on the coefficient polytope (determined by the dependency subspace).
+We build on recent results by M\"uller and Regensburger~\cite{MuellerRegensburger2023a,MuellerRegensburger2023b}, which allow us to rewrite parametrized polynomial systems in terms of geometric objects, such as the {\em coefficient polytope} and the {\em monomial dependency subspace}.
+In particular, positive solutions to parametrized systems of {\em polynomial} equations (and even inequalities) are in bijection with solutions to {\em binomial} equations on the coefficient polytope (determined by the dependency subspace).

-As our main result, we characterize the existence of a unique positive solution to Equation~\eqref{eq:system} for all parameters (in fact, we consider uniqueness modulo exponential manifolds.)
-To achieve this, we rephrase our problem in terms of the bijectivity of a moment/power map.
-By Hadamard's global inversion theorem, bijectivity is equivalent to local invertibility and properness.
-We then characterize both properties in terms of the coefficient polytope (and its associated subspace) and the dependency subspace.
-We note that all criteria can be checked effectively, either by quadratic quantifier elimination or linear programming, and we will provide corresponding algorithms in a follow-up paper.
-Finally, we provide sufficient conditions for unique existence in terms of sign vectors of the subspaces involved, which can appropriately be referred to as a multivariate Descartes' rule of signs (for exactly one solution for all parameters).
+As we show, the existence of a unique, nondegenerate solution for all parameters is equivalent to a composite (\mono-\expo) map being a diffeomorphism.
+By Hadamard's global inversion theorem, this is further equivalent to local invertibility and properness of that map.
+We characterize both properties in terms of the coefficient polytope (and its associated subspace) and the dependency subspace, and all criteria can be checked effectively.
+Finally, we provide sufficient conditions for unique existence in terms of sign vectors of the geometric objects involved, which can be referred to as a {\em genuine} multivariate Descartes' rule of signs (for exactly one solution for all parameters).
+In terms of the dimensions listed above, we address problem {(III)} in Table~\ref{tab:dim} below.
+In contrast, the {\em first} multivariate Descartes' rules in the literature addressed problems (i), (ii), (iii) -- at most/at least/exactly one solution -- to {\em inhomogeneous} polynomial equations, see~\cite{Mueller2016,MuellerHofbauerRegensburger2019} based on \cite{CraciunGarcia-PuenteSottile2010,MuellerRegensburger2012}.

+Note that (equivalent or sufficient) conditions for the inhomogeneous problems (i), (ii), (iii) are trivially sufficient for the homogeneous problems (I), (II), (III), but are too strong in general.
+In Section~\ref{sec:example} we provide an example, where the equivalent conditions for (iii) in~\cite{MuellerHofbauerRegensburger2019} are not fulfilled, whereas our sufficient (sign vector) conditions for (III) do hold.

+{\bf Prior literature.} The injectivity of the generalized polynomial map $f(x) = A\,(c\circ x^B)$ guarantees the uniqueness of solutions to $f(x)=0$ and naturally leads to the study of the inhomogeneous system ${A\,(c\circ x^B) = z}$, possibly subject to additional linear constraints.
+For overviews on injectivity, see~\cite{BanajiPantea2016,FeliuMuellerRegensburger2019}.
+In~\cite{Mueller2016}, M\"uller, Feliu, Regensburger, Conradi, Shiu, and Dickenstein recognized previous results on problems (i) and (ii) in Table~\ref{tab:dim} --- originally established in~\cite{CraciunGarcia-PuenteSottile2010,MuellerRegensburger2012} --- as first partial multivariate generalizations of Descartes' rule.
+Subsequently, M\"uller, Hofbauer, and Regensburger~\cite{MuellerHofbauerRegensburger2019} characterized problem~(iii), by applying Hadamard's global inversion theorem to a family of exponential maps, rather than to the composite (\mono-\expo) map investigated in this work.